vldmrL/invest/README.md

 - [Theme css](#theme-css)

 ## File structure
-The project folder will contain files for the main website, blog, and various landing pages.
+The project folder will contain files for the main website, blog, and various landing pages.<br>
 **General project file structure.** <!-- More details can be found in each folder. -->
 ```
 theme folder/